Husky110/rvc_web_ui-docker/README.md

 ### Local usage
 If you wanna use them locally, just open 0.0.0.0:7875 for the WebUI, 0.0.0.0:7865 for tensorboard and 0.0.0.0:8080 for filebrowser.
 Build the images by using this:
-- fumiama: `docker build -t mydockerregistry/myusername/mycontainername:mytagname .`
-- RVC_Boss: `docker build -t mydockerregistry/myusername/mycontainername:mytagname --build-arg REPO="https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI" .`
+`docker build -t mydockerregistry/myusername/mycontainername:mytagname --build-arg REPO="<MYREPO>" .`
+MYREPO here supports this:
+- `web_ui-rvc_boss` will build the [RVC-WebUI by rvc_boss](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI)
+- `web_ui-fumiama` will build the [RVC-WebUI by fumiama](https://github.com/fumiama/Retrieval-based-Voice-Conversion-WebUI)
+- `applio` will build the [Applio-Project by IAHispano](https://github.com/IAHispano/Applio)

 To run the container use: `docker run -d -p 7875:7875 -p 7865:7865 -p 7895:7895 mydockerregistry/myusername/mycontainername:mytagname`